Breguet Type 20 Civilian, Generation 1 , 2 and 3

 The model below is a 3 register version with a very rare count down bezel and an internal tachymeter scale.
 It has a 15 minute, unmarked sub-register.

-This model has a numbered chapter ring, and the use of broad lume on the 15 minute sub-register is another feature in this model, and small radially placed 3, 6, 9 and 12 minute markers, together with a large and rarely seen Breguet logo.
+This model above has a numbered chapter ring, and the use of broad lume on the 15 minute sub-register is another feature in this model, and small radially placed 3, 6, 9 and 12 minute markers, together with a large and rarely seen Breguet logo.
 Case number 2970.

 Below is another model, case number 3375, with a 0 to 12 bezel, and with a dial very similar to the dauphine hand model above, with applied lume at the 5 minute markers.

 Only 3 of this 2 register Type 20 are known, this is production number 1780.
 These were produced in 1955.
+Case number 1745 is shown in the earlier 2 register section.
+This has a propeller sweep second hand and a different sub-register.

-A less common version with curved lugs, possibly a transition model to the 1970’s models below.
+Above is an uncommon version with curved lugs, possibly a transition model to the 1970’s models below.

 The 1970s Breguet Type 20 has a screw-in case-back, a diameter of 40.7 mm, a thickness of 13.8 mm, and comes with 2 or 3 registers on a matt black dial.
-It houses a Valjoux 725 movement (and maybe Valjoux 726 in some cases).

 Model below is 2 register version, which had a bezel marked 0 to 60, and either a thin second hand or an arrow second hand.